 1.5 Days in Galveston

-complex.
-Adventure resort Moody Gardens is home to three pyramid-shaped buildings that feature a live rainforest replica with free roaming animals, a gigantic aquarium and an interactive Discovery Museum.
-Outside of the pyramids, you can walk through botanical gardens while deciding whether to take a cruise on the Colonel Paddlewheel Boat, splash at Moody Gardens' kids water park Palm Beach or hit the green at the Moody Gardens Golf Course.
+When you arrive, spend the morning exploring the many attractions surrounding the Moody Gardens complex.
+Moody Gardens is home to three pyramid-shaped buildings that feature a live rainforest replica with free roaming animals, a gigantic aquarium and an interactive Discovery Museum.
+Outside of the pyramids, you can walk through botanical gardens while deciding whether to take a cruise on the Colonel Paddlewheel Boat, splash at Moody Gardens' Palm Beach water park, or hit the green at the Moody Gardens Golf Course.
 For lunch, there are a variety of dining options located on the Moody Gardens property, including their Garden Restaurant, Cafe in the Park and Shearn's Seafood and Prime Steaks.

 After Moody Gardens, make your way to the beach!
 Afternoon is the perfect time to enjoy sparkling gulf views with the sand between your toes along Galveston Island's 32 miles of beaches.
 Recently named one of the "10 Best Beaches for Families" by Family Vacation Critic, Stewart Beach is Galveston's premier family beach park.
 Along with splashing in the waves and flying kites, here kids can have high-sea adventures on a ship-themed playground while you enjoy concessions, restrooms, showers, chair and umbrella rentals and more.

-amusement park stretches over the Gulf of Mexico.
+As you make your way down the beachfront, the spectacular Galveston Island Historic Pleasure Pier amusement park stretches over the Gulf of Mexico.
 The approximately 1,130-foot pier is home to entertaining midway games and 16 rides, including gentle rides for young visitors and exhilarating coasters for thrill seekers.

-is a fantastic local venue easily recognizable due to its gigantic palapa roof.
+Dinner options along the Seawall are endless with many offering breathtaking views of the gulf at sunset.
+The Spot is a fantastic local venue easily recognizable due to its gigantic palapa roof.
 Here, you can eat, relax and watch the waves crash on the shore.
 For a more formal option, dine at the iconic Gaido's and don't forget to try their famous pecan pie.
 After dinner, take a walk to Murdoch's charming gift shop, ride a surrey bike along the Seawall or take part in a game at Magic Carpet Golf!

 Spend the night in Galveston!
 For the next morning, see the itinerary for "Half Day in Galveston.”